The Slaughterman's Daughter: Background

 Motal is a small town in South-Western Belarus with a rich and tragic Jewish history.
 It is the birthplace of a number of famous Jews, including Chaim Weizmann, the first president of Israel.

-The first records about the Jewish community go back to 17th century.
+The first records about the Jewish community go back to the 17th century.
 According to the 1806 census, there were 152 Jews in Motal and by 1897 its Jewish population had climbed to 1,354 Jews, comprising 32% of the total population.
-The majority of Jews lived on small-scale trade and craft.
-Small industry started to develop in Motal at the end of the 19th century with the establishment of two candle workshops, three smithies, a mill, and butter factory.
+The majority of Jews lived on small-scale trade and crafts.
+Small industry started to develop in Motal at the end of the 19th century with the establishment of two candle workshops, three smithies, a mill, and a butter factory.
 There were two synagogues in the town and a heder.

 During World War II the area was occupied by Nazi forces that perpetrated mass executions of local Jews.

 Development

 When Iczkovits wrote The Slaughterman’s Daughter he didn’t want to visit Belarus – “ I wanted to sketch these lost worlds from my imagination and support the story with thorough historical research.
 I thought that if I travelled there, I would find a totally different world with no Jews, no Shtetls, just a standard Eastern European country with one Jewish museum and a desolate synagogue.”
 However, one month before the book was supposed to be printed in Israel, he decided he needed to do some fact-checking and travelled to Belarus.

 He didn’t have high expectations for the journey knowing that the world today is entirely different from what it was in the 19th century.
 However, when he saw a boat on the Yaselda river “it perfectly matched [his] vision of Zizek’s boat” and Iczkovits realised that “maybe the old world and our world are not so very different” and that he was “not just following the protagonists of his book [but] might actually meet them”.